Get care

 Prior authorization and coverage determination process

-For more information on the prior authorization process and what services require prior authorization, please reference your plan's EOC or contact the Member Help Team.
+For more information on the prior authorization, please reference your plan's Evidence of Coverage (EOC) or contact the Member Help Team.

 Non-formulary exception and quantity limit exception

-If your drug is not on the plan's List of Covered Drugs (Formulary), or is on the list with a quantity limit, you can request an exception by asking the plan to cover the drug.
-Or, you can ask the plan to cover a greater quantity of the drug than what the plan allows.
+If your drug is not on the plan's formulary, you can request an exception by asking the plan to cover the drug.
+Or, if the drug has a quantity limit, you can ask the plan to cover a greater quantity of the drug than what the plan allows.

 You and your provider can ask the plan to make an exception for you and cover the drug in the way you would like it to be covered.
 If your provider says that you have medical reasons that justify asking us for a quantity limit exception, your provider can help you request an exception to the rule.

-Drugs approved for a formulary exception will be covered at the non-preferred tier and cannot be approved for tier exception.
+Drugs approved for a formulary exception cannot be approved for tier exception.

 Tier cost-sharing